mekane/redux-test-app/README.md

 ## Getting Started

 At the moment all it needs is an `npm install`.

-There is no build tool set up yet, and the index.html uses an extrememly hacky workaround, which I did to avoid spending time setting up browserify for the 400th time.
-(I do intend to do that at some point though).
+The project uses Grunt as the build tool, so you may want to install it globally (`npm install -g Grunt`), otherwise you can run it out of the npm directory (`./node_modules/.bin/grunt <task>`)

+See `grunt -h` for available tasks.
+The important ones are:

+   * `grunt test` - runs the unit tests, telling mocha to pipe the source through Babel.
+   * `grunt build` - transpiles source, builds stylus, and puts all output in *build/*
+   * `grunt server` - starts a development web server using *build/* as its web root, and keeps a watcher running that re-runs build if any of the source files change.

 ## Next Steps

-Having read about the normalizr library, I want to modify the ADD_ITEM action to assign an id, add the id to the items array, and also maintain an 'itemsById' map.
+   * Build some generic React components to show the list of items and allow add, delete, and edit.
+I plan to wire this up by hand, but using the Redux store, but still attempting to architect it with container and presentational components.
+   * Replace hand-coded container components and redux subscribing with components generated using `react-redux` `connect()`.
+See http://redux.js.org/docs/basics/UsageWithReact.html#implementing-container-components